vishvAsa/notes/materials/metal/copper.md

 {{< figure src="../images/Brass-paperweight-components-zinc-copper.jpg" title="" class="thumbnail">}}

 - alloy of copper and zinc
-- To enhance the machinability of brass, lead is often added in concentrations of around 2%.
+- To enhance the machinability (‘free turning’) of brass, lead is often added in concentrations of around 2%.

 ### alpha brasses
 - Malleable brasses